Tuesday, May 12, 2026

 How to Find a Cousin (With Only Breadcrumbs and Sheer Stubbornness)

-The mission isn’t just names on a chart: it’s reconnecting long-lost family so we can share the really old photos hiding in shoeboxes and, when it matters for a surname line, run a Y-DNA test to lock the paper trail to the genetic one.
+What follows is a quick case study in clue-stacking: from a Prussian cradle to a Berlin obituary—and straight to a living cousin you can actually wave at.
+The point isn’t just names on a chart; it’s reconnecting long-lost family so we can share the really old photos hiding in shoeboxes and, when it matters for the surname line, run that Y-DNA test to lock the paper trail to the genetic one.

 Clue 1 — Start with a Birth You Can Point At